Kafū, aged forty-one.

 The sum was six hundred and seventy-five yen.

-In the evening, I went to the Shinbashi Enbujo Theatre and saw Mr. Okamoto Kidō’s play *A Night of Rain*.
+In the evening, I went to Shinbashi-za and watched Mr. Okamoto Kidō’s play *Rainy Night Melody*.

-The rain ceased, but the wind grew bitterly cold.
+The rain ceased; the wind turned bitterly cold.

-I closed the window and read Mr. Rohan’s Yūjō-ki.
+I closed the window and read Mr. Rohan’s *Yuujouki*.

 July 9th.